When Hip Pain May Mean Arthritis

 Other common sources of hip pain include stress fractures, muscle strains and hip dislocations.

 Arthritis is difficult to self-diagnose.
 Talk with your primary care doctor as soon as possible about your symptoms.
-You may be referred to a rheumatologist or orthopedist to get an accurate diagnosis so you can get the medical care you need.
+You may be referred to a rheumatologist or orthopedist to get an accurate diagnosis so you can get the appropriate medical care you need.
 Left undiagnosed and untreated, your condition may worsen and cause disability.

 Stay in the Know.
 Live in the Yes.